2018 SEED STUDENT AND EMPLOYER APPLICATIONS ARE NOW OPEN

 OverviewThe Student Employment Experience Development (SEED) program provides funding to create summer job opportunities for post-secondary students.
-The program provides selected students with a summer job of up to ten (10) weeks in duration with a New Brunswick employer between May 1 and September 7, 2018.
+The program provides selected students with a summer job of up to fourteen (14) weeks in duration with a New Brunswick employer between April 30 and September 7, 2018.

 Students can now apply online.
 They have until March 31, 2018.
 Employers can also begin to post job opportunities.

 - Provide a valuable work experience for students, experiential learning, mentoring and coaching;

 - Help students develop and build transferable skills and/or find employment in their field of study;